jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/university-of-strathclyde.md

 4.8.3 Researchers should refer to the University Research Publications Guidance which advises on key aspects of preparing a research publication, including Data Access Statements.
 Further information is available on the Data Access Statements webpage.

-# 5. Rights relating to research data
+### 5. Rights relating to research data

 Ownership is a critical consideration in the management and sharing of research data.
 All right-holders should be identified at the earliest opportunity so that appropriate action can be taken to uphold their rights in accordance with relevant legislation and policies including the UK General Data Protection Regulation (UK GDPR); UK Copyright law; and the University’s Intellectual Property (IP) & Commercialisation Policy.
 Besides Researchers, typical holders of rights to research data are collaborators, research participants, existing data owners and the University (as employer).
 The following examples illustrate some of the considerations that relate to these:

-• Collaborators: Where research projects/studies involve collaboration with partners, industry, NHS etc., in most cases collaboration and contractual agreements will be drawn up to manage and document these partnerships.
+Collaborators: Where research projects/studies involve collaboration with partners, industry, NHS etc., in most cases collaboration and contractual agreements will be drawn up to manage and document these partnerships.
 These legal agreements and contracts must be factored into project data management planning so that data are managed in line with agreed processes and licence agreements, and to ensure that data, which may, for example, not be suitable for public disclosure are not released inadvertently.
 The project Principal Investigator is responsible for appraising supervisees about any contractual agreements and the University’s Research and Knowledge Exchange Services (RKES) should be consulted in matters relating to legal, ethical, or commercial rights.
 If a formal collaboration agreement is not required, decisions regarding the storage and sharing of data should be documented in the Data Management Plan prior to project commencement, with any subsequent changes made with the consent off all parties concerned.

-• Research participants: Where research has involved the collection and/or processing of personal data, data protection legislation and ethical requirements must be complied with to ensure that the participants’ rights are respected.
+Research participants: Where research has involved the collection and/or processing of personal data, data protection legislation and ethical requirements must be complied with to ensure that the participants’ rights are respected.
 Where a research project/study has involved collecting data from people, for example, from focus groups or interviews, and there is a plan to publish large extracts of participants’ words, appropriate transfer of copyright must be in place.7

-• Existing data owners: Where a project/study has used existing or secondary data sources, Researchers would not be expected to deposit existing/secondary data sources in Pure (unless there is a project agreement to state otherwise) - as they belong to the original data creators/owners.
+Existing data owners: Where a project/study has used existing or secondary data sources, Researchers would not be expected to deposit existing/secondary data sources in Pure (unless there is a project agreement to state otherwise) - as they belong to the original data creators/owners.
 Instead, Researchers should include details of any published existing data sources used in the research by including the hyperlinks to the sources, initially in the DMP, and in the metadata - i.e., when describing the dataset.
 This way anyone wishing to scrutinise the research, would know where, and how, to access the existing/secondary data sources used, and then they too could arrange access for themselves.
 New data, derived from analyses of existing/secondary sources, can be deposited in Pure (if appropriate).

 The University: In most cases, the IP generated by University Staff and Postgraduate Researchers in the course of their employment is the property of the University (making research data a Universityowned asset).
 For this reason, research data must be deposited into the institutional repository, Pure, at the end of the project or when a Researcher leaves employment and/or study with the University.8

-# Appendix A – Glossary of Terms
+## Appendix A – Glossary of Terms

-<html><body><table><tr><td rowspan="2">Archivematica Data Access (Availability) Statement</td><td>staff to make a preservation copy of the datasets deposited in the University of Strathclyde's institutional data repository within Pure.</td></tr><tr><td>existence of and access conditions to,research data underpinning and/or associated with said publication.
-Often a requirement of funder and publisher policy, these statements provide</td></tr><tr><td rowspan="2">Data Management Plan</td><td>policies/expectations.
-AccessStatementswebpage.</td></tr><tr><td>A written document which describes the data that will be collected or generated completes.
-The plan will include information about formats, volume, documentation, storage, sharing, and destruction of data.
-A 'Provisional DMP' is the version in place at project commencement and a</td></tr><tr><td>Data Owner</td><td>'Final DMP' is the version in place at project completion.
-A DMPshould be a useful document whichhelpsresearchers understand how best to ensure data is findable, accessible, interoperable,and reusable throughout, and beyond, the project lifecycle.
+<html><body><table><tr><td rowspan="4">Data Access (Availability) Statement</td><td>staff to make a preservation copy of the datasets deposited in the University of Strathclyde's institutional data repository within Pure.</td></tr><tr><td>A statement, provided within a publication manuscript, which confirms the associatedwithsaidpublication.</td></tr><tr><td>Often a requirement of funder and publisher policy, these statements provide clarity and transparency, and aid data sharing and data discoverability.
+Their inclusion within a manuscript ensures compliance with funder data</td></tr><tr><td>policies/expectations.
+Access Statements webpage.</td></tr><tr><td rowspan="2">Data Management Plan</td><td>A written document which describes the data thatwill becollected orgenerated during a research project and sets out a detailed plan for how the data will be managed throughout the project and what will happen to it after the project completes.
+The plan will include information about formats, volume,</td></tr><tr><td>documentation, storage, sharing, and destruction of data.
+A 'Provisional DMP' is the version in place at project commencement and a 'Final DMP' is the version in place at project completion.
+A DMPshouldbeausefuldocumentwhichhelpsresearchersunderstandhow best to ensure data is findable, accessible, interoperable, and reusable</td></tr><tr><td>Data Owner</td><td>throughout, and beyond, the project lifecycle.
 Further information and templates are available from the DMP web page.
-A personor organisationwho owns adata/dataset, as outlined in therelated</td></tr><tr><td>Data Creator</td><td>contract and/or licence agreement.
-A person/s who created/generated the data (files, etc.)</td></tr><tr><td>Deposit</td><td>To upload (completed) research data, accompanied with descriptive metadata, in a research data repository (e.g., Pure) from where it can be catalogued,</td></tr><tr><td>Digital object identifier (DOI)</td><td>Further information on depositing data is available from the Data Deposit web page.
-A unique character string which identifies the locationof a journal paper or dataset and can also be used as a persistent hyperlink in a related publication'sdata accessstatement.Furtherinformation is availablefrom the</td></tr><tr><td>Documentation</td><td>Get a digital object identifier web page.
-Information which documents and accompanies research data; related to methodology,documentation should be sufficient to allow others to scrutinise</td></tr><tr><td>Embargo</td><td>Metadata entry below, for more info.
-As it relates to research data, an embargo is a restriction applied to data (files) todelaythepublic release ofsaid data for a period of time, as befits the</td></tr><tr><td>FAIR Data Principles (also 'FAIR')</td><td>discipline and related publication polices /processes. research data canbe made Findable,Accessible, Interoperable, and Reusable.
-Further information can be found on the FORCE11 website</td></tr></table></body></html>
+A person or organisation who owns a data/dataset, as outlined in the related</td></tr><tr><td>Data Creator</td><td>contract and/or licence agreement.
+A person/s who created/generated the data (files, etc.)</td></tr><tr><td>Deposit</td><td>To upload (completed) research data, accompanied with descriptive metadata, in a research data repository (e.g., Pure) from where it can be catalogued,</td></tr><tr><td>Digital object identifier (Dol)</td><td>dataset and can also be used as a persistent hyperlink in a related Get a digital object identifier web page.</td></tr><tr><td>Documentation</td><td>Information which documents and accompanies research data; related to methodology, documentation should be sufficient to allow others to scrutinise research findings and enable (or contribute to) reproducibility of research.
+See Metadata entry below, for more info.</td></tr><tr><td>Embargo</td><td>As it relates to research data, an embargo is a restriction applied to data (files) to delay the public release of said data for a period of time, as befits the discipline and related publication polices /processes.</td></tr><tr><td>FAIR Data Principles (also 'FAIR')</td><td>research data can be made Findable, Accessible, Interoperable, and Reusable.
+Further information can be found on the FORCE11 website.</td></tr></table></body></html>

-<html><body><table><tr><td>Intellectual Property (IP)</td><td>'Patents, utility models, rights to inventions, copyright and related rights (including moral rights), trademarks, rights in designs, rights in get-up, special case of copyright), data, databases, rights to use and protect the confidentiality of confidential information(includingknowhow and trade secrets), semiconductor topography rights and specialist types of IP protection</td></tr><tr><td>Licence</td><td>such as plant breeders'rights'.
-For further information read the University's Intellectual Property & Commercialisation Policy. another person or party.
-In the case of data, a license may be used by a licence holder (Data Owner or</td></tr><tr><td>Metadata ·</td><td>subject to compliance with terms&conditions of use,as outlined in the licence agreement.
-Can be described as‘data about data'; often intended to be machine-readable, it may include the following: ·Purpose Date,data were generated Person generating data Software version Equipment used</td></tr><tr><td>Open Data</td><td>Equipment settings ·Sample ID It may also be in the form of a Readme or text file, which documents /accompanies the data collected/generated.The types andlevels of metadata restrictions (e.g., where data are restricted due to privacy or confidentiality clauses) are also a form of metadata.
-'Data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike',as defined in the</td></tr><tr><td>Personal Data</td><td>OpenDataHandbook According to the Information Commissioner's Office (ICO) ‘Personal data only includes information relating to natural persons who: ·can be identified or who are identifiable, directly from the information in</td></tr><tr><td>Pure Portal.</td><td>question; or who can be indirectly identified from that information in combination with other information'.
+<html><body><table><tr><td>Property (IP)</td><td>(including moral rights), trademarks, rights in designs, rights in get-up, special case of copyright), data, databases, rights to use and protect the confidentiality of confidential information (including knowhow and trade secrets), semiconductor topography rights and specialist types of IP protection such as plant breeders' rights'.
+For further information read the University's Intellectual Property & Commercialisation Policy.</td></tr><tr><td>Licence</td><td>another person or party.
+In the case of data, a license may be used by a licence holder (Data Owner or subject to compliance with terms & conditions of use, as outlined in the licence agreement.</td></tr><tr><td></td><td>Can be described as 'data about data'; often intended to be machine-readable, it may include the following: ·Purpose · Date, data were generated Person generating data Software version Equipment used Equipment settings · Sample ID It may also be in the form of a Readme or text file, which documents /accompanies the data collected/generated.
+The types and levels of metadata & documentation will often vary between disciplines.
+Matters such as access restrictions (e.g., where data are restricted due to privacy or confidentiality</td></tr><tr><td>Open Data</td><td>clauses) are also a form of metadata.
+'Data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike', as defined in the OpenDataHandbook</td></tr><tr><td>Personal Data Pure</td><td>According to theInformation Commissioner's Office(ICO) )‘Personal data only includes information relating to natural persons who: · can be identified or who are identifiable, directly from the information in question; or who can be indirectly identified from that information in combination with otherinformation'.
 A Current Research Information System (CRlS) produced by Elsevier.
-The platform is used by the University of Strathclyde and its Researchers,for the recording of research information (including, researcher profiles; outputs; projects; datasets; equipment; activities; etc.).
+The</td></tr><tr><td></td><td>platform is used by the University of Strathclyde and its Researchers, for the recording of research information (including, researcher profiles; outputs; projects; datasets; equipment; activities; etc.).
 Datasets which are deposited in Pure are then processed and stored as preservation versions in Archivematica.
-Pureenableseachindividualresearchertoviewallthecurrentdataheldabout their research activity in one place.
-For guidance on using Pure, see the RKES acrossmultiplewebsearchenginesandenablesthedissemination and sharing of research information and datasets.</td></tr></table></body></html>
+Pureenableseach individualresearcher toview all the current dataheld about their research activity in one place.
+For guidance on using Pure, see the RKES Portal.
+The public portal of Pure is called KnowledgeBase; the portal is searchable across multiple web search engines and enables the dissemination and sharing of research information and datasets.</td></tr></table></body></html>

-<html><body><table><tr><td>Research Data</td><td>'The evidence that underpins the answer to the research question, and can be used to validate findings regardless of its form (e.g. print, digital, or physical)', as defined in the Concordat on Open Research Data</td></tr><tr><td>ResearchFunder</td><td>A funding council, body, or charity, who provides financial support to Higher Education Institutional and Researchers, to help them to conduct research/researchprojects.</td></tr><tr><td>Research outputs</td><td>Refers to items that are produced as an outcome of research andcan take many forms.
-In Pure and KnowledgeBase, output types include journal articles, forms (e.g. software, artefacts, exhibitions, compositions) and patents. distinct categoryforDatasets</td></tr><tr><td>Researcher</td><td>For the purposes of this policy, the term 'researcher' is used to refer to: (i) University staff (whether holding employment or worker contracts) involved in the creation, collection, generation or processing of research data. generation or processing of research data. (ili) Individuals who do not fall within(i) and (i) above but who are otherwise name, facilities and/or services when involved in the creation, collection,</td></tr><tr><td>Restricted</td><td>example, those holding visiting, honorary or emeritus status).
+<html><body><table><tr><td>Research Data</td><td>'The evidence that underpins the answer to the research question, and can be used to validate findings regardless of its form (e.g. print, digital, or physical)', asdefinedinthe ConcordatonOpenResearchData</td></tr><tr><td>ResearchFunder</td><td>Education Institutional and Researchers, to help them to conduct research/research projects.</td></tr><tr><td>Research outputs</td><td>many forms.
+In Pure and KnowledgeBase, output types include journal articles, conference papers, chapters, books, reports, posters, theses, non-textual forms (e.g. software, artefacts, exhibitions, compositions) and patents. distinct category forDatasets.</td></tr><tr><td>Researcher</td><td>For the purposes of this policy, the term 'researcher' is used to refer to: (i) in the creation, collection, generation or processing of research data. (ii) Postgraduate Researchers (PGR) involved in the creation, collection, generation or processing of research data. (ili) Individuals who do not fall within(i) and(i) above but who are otherwise generation or processing of research data (such persons would include, for</td></tr><tr><td>Restricted</td><td>example, those holding visiting, honorary or emeritus status).
 Restricted data are data which are not suitable for public sharing.
-Restrictions</td></tr><tr><td>RetentionPeriod</td><td>As it pertains to research data deposited in Pure, this denotes the period of time a dataset will be retained in this platform.
-The default retention period at the University of Strathclyde is 10-years, although retention periods will be</td></tr><tr><td>Sensitive Data</td><td>category data, which is personal data that reveals or concerns certain types of contains protectable intellectual property (See Intellectual Property entry above).</td></tr></table></body></html>
+Restrictions</td></tr><tr><td>Retention Period</td><td>concerns; where applied, they should be justified and made clear.
+As it pertains to research data deposited in Pure, this denotes the period of time a dataset will be retained in this platform.
+The default retention period at the University of Strathclyde is 10-years, although retention periods will be</td></tr><tr><td>Sensitive Data</td><td>category data, which is personal data that reveals or concerns certain types of data (see ICO website for list), or commercially sensitive data, e.g. data which contains protectable intellectual property (See Intellectual Property entry above).</td></tr></table></body></html>